 An interesting thing to notice is that, without thinking, you probably use a very light and soft voice when talking to your baby.
 That is nature’s way of ensuring that the baby knows he is being talked to and that no one will scare him by talking aloud.

 The 3-Month-Old Baby Sleep Pattern

 A 3-month-old baby might start sleeping through the night (6-8 hours) or at least sleep for longer stretches.

-If your baby is still waking up more often during the night to eat or merely waking up, don’t worry, that is normal.
+If your baby is still waking up often to eat or merely waking up during the night, don’t worry; this is completely normal.
 Many babies will continue to wake up frequently and might need some time to start sleeping through the night.

 3-Month-Old Developmental Red Flags

 Remember that every baby develops on their own timeline.
 Don’t worry if your 3-month-old didn’t reach all the milestones mentioned above.
 However, there are some warning signs you should keep an eye on.

 Talk to your pediatrician if you notice that your baby:

 - Can’t focus her eyes or if her eyes are still regularly crossing